-Over the years, so many women have told me that reading this book changed everything for them and inspired them to take charge of their birthing experience.
+Over the years, thousands of women have told me that reading Active Birth changed everything for them and inspired them to take charge of their birthing experience.
 It has been translated into many languages and continues to sow the seeds of change all over the world.
 A new generation of mothers and fathers to be often arrive in my classes bearing a copy their mother gave them!

 The main principles of Active Management were that no labour should last more than 12 hours from the time that the beginning of labour was ‘diagnosed’.
 Membranes were artificially ruptured to stimulate labour if they had not already broken.
 Then if dilation of the cervix (neck of the womb) was not occurring at the speed of 1cm per hour, labour was stimulated by a drip of synthetic oxytocin and along with this went continuous electronic monitoring and use of epidural anaesthesia and the potential for further interventions was increased.
 Birth was converted to a timetable–driven mechanical process.
 It was an extreme medicalisation of birth and was not adequately backed by proper research, despite having a worldwide impact.
 Of course the woman was lying on her back throughout, the passive recipient of the medical management of her labour.

 This was not how I wanted to give birth for the first time – I somehow knew that I could do it, like millions of women all over the world have done before me.
 Since there were no complications, I wanted a very different approach, where the and natural instincts of birthing were not controlled, my freedom and power were not taken from me.
 I wanted to give birth naturally and to welcome my first child with love.
 I knew instinctively, what we now know through the evidence of time and research, that this was important and would be best for my baby and best for me.
 The only good thing about Active Management in Ireland was that the mother was not left alone and had a student midwife with her continuously.
 Sadly this feature was not included when the model was imported to other countries.